pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 # Learning & Studying
-* Do You Have Too Much Homework?
+* Do you have too much work?
 * Does Your Homework Help You Learn?
 * Do You Participate in Class?
-* What Is Your Best Subject?
+* What was your best subject in school?
 * What's the Most Challenging Assignment You've Ever Had?
 * What Memorable Experiences Have You Had in Learning Science or Math?
 * Are You Afraid of Math?